Agriculture

 • Watershed Development: It deals with managing runoff effectively.
 This component also involves activities for soil and moisture conservation like drainage line treatment, in-situ moisture conservation, rainwater harvesting and ridge area treatment.

-Frequently Asked Questions On What is Irrigation?
-Its Types, Methods, and Importance in India
+Frequently Asked Questions On What is Irrigation: Meaning, Techniques and Benefits

 1. What is irrigation?